JamieHogg/JamieHogg.github.io/_posts/2018-04-22-networking_game_blog_3.markdown

 <B>Things Left to do:</B>
 - Fix the bug where the pawns sometimes have the wrong team's texture
+- Remove pawns when their health points reach zero
+- Display Win/Lose screen when the game is over
+- Be able to go back to the lobby without crashing

 <B>Other Team member's blogs:</B>
 - Alex: